 EU-hosted monitoring for availability data

 Uptime monitoring looks trivial until it becomes part of a vendor review.
 Endpoints, hostnames, regions and incident history reveal a lot about how your systems run.
-MOJAQ keeps monitoring hosted in Helsinki, with no US transfers and a DPA included, so availability monitoring stays aligned with the same GDPR-native expectations you apply to application and customer data.
+MOJAQ keeps monitoring hosted in Helsinki, with international processing paths disclosed and a DPA working template published, so availability monitoring stays aligned with the same EU-first expectations you apply to application and customer data.

 HTTP and port checks, three clear states